 10. The metric system dates back to the 1700s - 1793

 In the late 1700s, the French National Assembly directed the Academy of Sciences of Paris to standardize units of measurement.

-The Academy devised a decimal system that they termed "metric" from the Greek word Metron (to measure).
+The Academy devised a decimal system called "metric" from the Greek word Metron (to measure).
 The French passed it into law in 1793, and it has since been adopted by many other countries worldwide.